 WHY IT’S SO GOOD: White Sturgeon fishing became 100% catch and release back in 1994 in an effort to protect the species.
 As fish are NOT allowed to be harvested from the Fraser River they just keep growing.
 This bodes very well for our clients who experience a success rate of 99% on single day charters and 100% on multi day packages.
 Hooking several fish per outing is typical.

 SOME PEAK STURGEON TIMES TO CONSIDER FOR 2021:

-LATE MARCH – MAY 1: Eulachons aka smelts are in the Fraser River and Sturgeon are in a frenzy to gobble down these oily snacks.
+MARCH 1 – MAY 1: Eulachons aka smelts are in the Fraser River and Sturgeon are in a frenzy to gobble down these oily snacks.
 Lots of 4 – 7 footers around with chances at 8 foot plus.